 Irishman Gurney has just one point from his last three matches, while Wright has just one point from his last five contests, so both players are obviously desperate for the win – in particular, Gurney, who is a 5/4 chance with Betway and SportPesa.
 Black Type go top price of 8/5 on Peter Wright putting the wrongs of the last five weeks aside to claim victory, while the Draw is available with RedZoneSports and SportPesa at the unusual odds of 62/17.

 Peter Wright looks to be a man who cannot wait for this season’s Premier League to finish in terms of his performance levels in recent weeks.
 I could be wrong with that statement, but I’m prepared to row in with Daryl Gurney in this game to win with something to spare.
-The 7/4 on offer with Betway and 888Sport for Gurney to cover the –2.5 legs handicap is worth taking here.
+The 7/4 on offer with Betway for Gurney to cover the –2.5 legs handicap is worth taking here.

 Wade v Van Gerwen